Another nor'easter threatens just days after the deadly 'bomb cyclone'

 - Wind, though weaker than over the weekend, could hamper restoration of power to 100,000

-(CNN)A strong winter storm is pummeling the Midwest on Tuesday and threatening to deliver gusty winds and heavy snow to the Northeast, where crews still are working to restore power to more than 100,000 customers after the weekend's deadly "bomb cyclone."
+(CNN)A strong winter storm is threatening to deliver gusty winds and heavy snow to the Northeast, where crews still are working to restore power to more than 100,000 customers after last weekend's deadly "bomb cyclone."

-Snow and wind warnings continue across the Northern Plains, where a foot of snow has fallen and gusts have exceeded 40 miles per hour, CNN meteorologist Dave Hennen said.

-As energy from the storm pushes east, more than 40 million people from Philadelphia to Boston are under winter storm watches or warnings, Hennen said.
+As energy from the storm pushes east, more than 40 million people from Philadelphia to Boston are under winter storm watches or warnings, said CNN meteorologist Dave Hennen.
 The warning area for Tuesday night extends to cover New Jersey, Connecticut, Rhode Island, Massachusetts, Vermont, New Hampshire and Maine, according to the National Weather Service.

 I-95 likely to divide rain and snow